websdk/vanilla/README.md

 export function component(data){ .. }
 ```

-**Zero Dependency Function:** This is the only necessary file.
-You should export just one function.
-Liberal usage of dependencies is a barrier to making widely reusable components, since an application consuming many public components _will_ end up with 27 versions of lodash, underscore and ramda.
-If you do need other dependencies, you should either use micro-libraries like modularised lodash or [utilise](https://github.com/utilise/utilise) that you can compile in, or require that they will be available at runtime (e.g. moment).

 **Idempotent**: For a given dataset, the component should always result in the same representation.
 This means components should be written declaratively. `this.innerHTML = 'Hi!'` is perhaps the simplest example of this, but use of the `innerHTML` is not the most efficient.
 A better approach is to use `once` which will efficiently generate or update DOM to match what it should be:

 ```js